dr3s/csv-wrangler/README.md

 #### Assumptions and Simplifications
 * Library will be used as an API and not a command-line executable.
+* Output format when written to a file is newline delimited JSON.
 * Data doesn't need to be processed in parallel and can be done sufficiently fast single-threaded.
 * All the input could be parsed simply as a string, so that it could be used in the transformation function however needed.
 This means evaluation of input format rules are combined with transformation execution.
 * It's ok to evaluate user javascript in a limited scope because the library would be used in the callers VM and not a shared server context.